Upgrade to the __tier_name__

 Position Player: Honus Wagner (Pittsburgh Pirates)

-Honus Wagner, known as "The Flying Dutchman," was a Hall of Fame shortstop for the Pittsburgh Pirates.
-With a .328 career batting average and 3,420 hits, Wagner was a dominant force in the early days of baseball.
-His eight batting titles showcase his consistency and skill at the plate, and his speed and defensive prowess set him apart as one of the game's earliest superstars.
+Honus Wagner, "The Flying Dutchman," was a Hall of Fame shortstop for the Pittsburgh Pirates.
+He posted a .328 career batting average and 3,420 hits across more than 11,000 plate appearances.
+His eight batting titles rank him the greatest player of the game's first generation.

 Pitcher: Christy Mathewson (New York Giants)